vegetable68/tmp/PreTech.md

 # Hello

 Welcome to the PreTech Summer 2017 prep course offered by Cornell Tech under the supervision of Deborah Estrin.
-There will be a slack channel and a mailing list for you to ask questions, please join in with your cornell email address.
+There will be a slack channel and a mailing list for you to ask questions.
 Extra course material will be shared via a Google drive folder.`

 ## Schedule